complexlogic/rsgain/README.md

 ```
 rsgain easy "C:\path\to\music library"
 ```
 That's it. rsgain will take care of the details.
-See [Overrides](#overriding-default-settings) for more information about the default settings and how to override them, if desired.
+See the [Scan Presets](#scan-presets) section for more information about the default settings and how to change them, if desired.

 #### Multithreaded Scanning
 Easy Mode includes optional multithreaded operation to speed up the duration of a scan.
 Use the `-m` option, followed by the number of threads to create.
-The number of threads must not be more than the number that your CPU supports.
+The number of threads must exceed the number that your CPU supports.
 For example, if you have a CPU with 4 threads:
 ```
 rsgain easy -m 4 /path/to/music/library
 ```